sullivanj161/ceg2410-GHUsername/Self-Hosted.md

 # Volume Size
 As mentioned previously, storage is a factor with hosting Grafana.
 It requires that 512 MB of free space exist on an environment in order to be hosted.
-That said, the configured storage I had set for the instance is at 30 GB
+That said, the configured storage I had set for the instance is at 30 GB with a general purpose SSD.

 ### 4. Cost estimates
 _____________________